 This is a good rule of thumb for all vacations, but especially important if you’re expecting Aunt Flow.
 Light, flowy clothing that makes you look and feel amazing will give you that boost in confidence in your body.
 You’re on vacation and you deserve to feel and look your best no matter what other plans your body has for you.
 With cramps, bloating, and possibly the heat wherever you are, you don’t want to be in tight-fitting clothes.
-Go for leggings or yoga pants.
+Go for leggings or yoga pants, loose dresses to feel even more romantic.
 Also, avoid the obvious such as white bottoms.

 It is best to wear a swimsuit with bottoms that provide a bit more coverage.
 In other words, string bikinis might not be a good choice!
 Choose a swimsuit that is also not super tight, as you might be bloated.
 If you are concerned about leakage, choose a dark-colored bathing suit or wear waterproof shorts over your bottoms.

 Accidents happen.
 Even if you have the foolproof menstrual cup, you don’t want to find yourself covered in blood in a public restroom with no way to clean yourself up.

 Part of dealing with your period on vacation is being prepared.
 And let us tell you, some wet wipes come in REAL HANDY.
 They are also good to have around in case travel tummy strikes.

 Become a pro at dealing with your period on vacation.
 Always pack your wet wipes.
 Carry them (or baby wipes) for when you change.
 Also bring a handy sanitizer with you to make sure your hands are clean.